10 Signs It Is An MLM Scam

 Don’t be afraid to ask hard questions.
 If you don’t get solid answers or are chastised for not being a positive thinker or believing in the company, consider it a red flag.

 In order to be successful at any business, you need strong support and solid training.
-The law requires MLM companies give you a slew of information, including financial details about average income.
+The law requires MLM companies give you a slew of information, details about the compensation plan and financial information about average income earned by reps.
 Study this and ask questions.
-If the rep is hesitant to answer or glosses over your concerns, he's not someone to work with.
+If the rep is hesitant to answer your questions or glosses over your concerns, he's not someone to work with.
 A legitimate MLM company wants you to be informed

 6) Expensive On-Going Training or Other Business Items

 Some Amway reps got into a bit of hot water for the sales of tapes they (the reps) created and sold.
-Most representative teams and the company have free training either locally or online.
-While they may also have additional training (i.e. audio or videos), you can buy, there shouldn't be pressure to do so.
+Most representative teams and the companies have free training either locally and/or online.
+While they may also have additional training (i.e. audio or videos) that you can buy, there shouldn't be pressure to do so.

 Further, most companies have an annual convention, which can be fun and informative, but expensive to attend.
 If a company routinely pressures you to pay for training this is another red flag.